1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: The Equator and Prime Meridian intersect in the Gulf of Guinea, off Africa’s coast.

-77. The “grid” formed by latitude and longitude on maps is known as:
+77. The “grid” formed by latitude and longitude on maps is known as_____________.

 A) Compass